 The X6 represents the first in a new development of performance cruising yachts.
 The twin-rudder X6 will utilise the same hi-tech construction techniques as X-Yachts adopted to build their latest generation Xp racer-cruisers.

-The baby sister to the Xc family is set to launch in early 2014 and will become the newest member of the highly praised and awarded long distance Xcruising range.
+The baby sister in the Xc family has been born, and is the newest member of the highly praised and awarded long distance Xcruising range.

 “The Xc 38 does everything – from using the space to the premium (the inside is capacious throughout) to build and finish quality, to sailing performance – exceptionally well.
 The Xc 38 defines ‘luxury cruiser’ in a very manageable size.”

 The second yacht in the Xcruising range, the Xc 42 offers no-compromise comfort and impressive pace combined with ease of handling.

 "This is an impressive, genuine

 with wives and families, need look no further."